netwayfind/cp-scoring/README.md

 To build the UI of [The Server]:

 1. `cd cp-scoring/server/ui`
-1. `npx babel --watch src --out-dir js --presets react-app/prod`
+1. `npx babel --watch src --out-dir js`

 # Deploying and Running